intercalaris/piksul_editor/README.md

 Clone the repository and navigate to the project directory.
 Install dependencies with `npm install`.
 Run with "npm start" or "node --watch server.js"

 Run the server using `node server.js`.
 Access the application at `http://localhost:8000`.
 Upload pixel art images for analysis and reconstruction, adjust settings, and save or export the results.
-To see publically saved projects, navigate to the Public Projects Gallery!
+To see publicly saved projects, navigate to the Public Projects Gallery!